-- A. Global Industry Classification Standard focused on tobacco companies.

-- B. ESG rating agency data regarding the financial materiality of tobacco.

-- C. Percentage of company revenue related to tobacco as agreed with the client.

-- D. Standard industry classification for tobacco companies.
+- A. GICS 15 Screening regarding tobacco. - B. ESG rating agency data regarding the financial materiality of tobacco. - C. Percentage of company revenue related to tobacco as agreed with the client. - D. Standard industry classification for tobacco companies.

-- 45. What is an indirect environmental impact of a paper company cutting trees and transporting them to its production plant?
+45. What is an indirect environmental impact of a paper company cutting trees and transporting them to its production plant?

-- A. Carbon emissions from the haulage lorries.

-- B. A natural regulator of carbon dioxide is destroyed.

-- C. Deforestation.

-- D. Local species are disturbed.
+- A. Carbon emissions from the haulage lorries. - B. A natural regulator of carbon dioxide is destroyed. - C. Deforestation. - D. Local species are disturbed.

-- 46. Which approach is most likely to result in an analyst aggregating data into an ESG score?
+46. Which approach is most likely to result in an analyst aggregating data into an ESG score?

 - A. Company specific research.

 - B. Fundamental analysis.

 - C. Stock picking.

-- D.Quantitative modelling.
+- D. Quantitative modelling.

-- 47. What impact will a high ESG rating have on a company's cost of capital?
+47. What impact will a positive ESG rating have on a company's cost of capital?

 - A. A lower cost of capital.

 - B. No change to the cost of capital.

 - C. A higher cost of capital.

 - D. A more volatile cost of capital.

-- 48. Which of the following sectors have the greatest risk of increased insurance costs due to physical climate change?
+48. Which of the following sectors have the greatest risk of increased insurance costs due to physical climate change?

 - A. Construction and materials.

 - B. Food and beverage.

 - C. Media and technology.

 - D. Travel and leisure.

-49. ABC Investment Management owns a 2% stake in a large telecom company, which is in the media, about a surge of employee suicides attributed to pressures in the workplace.
+49. ABC Investment Management owns a 2% stake in a large telecom company, which is in the media due to a surge in employee suicides attributed to pressures in the workplace.
 Mary, a senior analyst at ABC Investment Management, would like to engage with the company on the issue and sees that a quarterly earnings conference call is coming up.